Abe SIlverman's Antique Silver Shop

 What is Quadruple Silver Plate?

 Let's start with the common misconception about "quadruple silver plate" - also known as "quadruple silverplate".
-Quadruple silver plate items are NOT plated four times, nor do they have four times as much pure silver, known in the industry as .925, as any other hollowware item.
+Quadruple silver plate items are NOT plated four times, the simply were plated with four times as much pure silver, known in the industry as .925, as any other hollowware item.

 "Triple" silverplate items used three times as much purse silver as "Standard" and 1/4 less than "Quadruple" silverplate items.
 Silverplate holloware items which have been re-silvered over the years may have more or less silver than originally plated.